kikito/semver.lua/README.md

 Major, minor, and patch versions are always compared numerically.

-Pre-release and build version precedence MUST be determined by comparing each dot-separated identifier as follows:
+Pre-release precedence MUST be determined by comparing each dot-separated identifier as follows:

 * Identifiers consisting of only digits are compared numerically
 * Identifiers with letters or dashes are compared lexically in ASCII sort order.
 * Numeric identifiers always have lower precedence than non-numeric identifiers

+Builds are ignored when calculating precedence: version 1.2.3 and 1.2.3+build5 are considered equal.

 # Specs